List of Diary of a Wimpy Kid characters: Patty Farrell

-Patty Farrell is a minor character who shares an intense rivalry with Greg, which is showcased on several occasions.
+Patricia J. "Patty" Farrell (misspelled as Patty Ferrel in the 2022 Rodrick Rules movie) is a minor character who shares an intense rivalry with Greg, which is showcased on several occasions.
 It is implied she is a hardworking but sanctimonious and domineering student.
 She earns Greg's animosity after she suggests a map of the United States displayed in the classroom be covered during a geography quiz.
-Greg had planned to cheat using the map and this causes great difficulties for him, and makes him agitated.
-Motivated by his lust for revenge, he volunteers to play a tree in the school's upcoming production of "The Wizard of Oz" after viewing the movie adaptation for the first time.
+Greg had planned to cheat using the map and this causes great difficulties for him and makes him furiously angry.
+Motivated by his lust for revenge to pay back on her, he volunteers to play a tree in the school's upcoming production of The Wizard of Oz after viewing the movie adaptation for the first time.
 He believes the role entails having to bombard the character of Dorothy Gale (whom Patty would be portraying in the play) with apples, only to learn that this scene was deleted for the school production.
 He winds up re-enacting this scene, despite the script, and the other trees join in.
-However, the play has to be shut down after Patty's glasses are broken, as Patty is short-sighted.
+However, the play has to be shut down after Patty is hit in the face with an apple and her glasses are broken, as Patty is short-sighted without them.

 She has yet to play quite as significant a role in the book series again.
 She has become something of a minor recurring character whose appearances are rare.

-In the film adaptations of the books, Patty's role is enhanced slightly.
-She is depicted as being monstrously demanding.
-Her parents are involved with the school board in this portrayal.
+In the film adaptations of the books, Patty's role is slightly enhanced.
+She is depicted as being monstrously demanding, rude, and entitled, believing that things will go her way due to her parents being involved with the school board.
 The motivation given for her hatred of Greg is his recital of an offensive playground chant poking fun at her that sent her bursting into tears in elementary school.
-She appears in the film adaptations of all three films Diary of a Wimpy Kid, Diary of a Wimpy Kid; Rodrick Rules and Diary of a Wimpy Kid: Dog Days.
+She appears in the film adaptations of all three films Diary of a Wimpy Kid, Diary of a Wimpy Kid: Rodrick Rules and Diary of a Wimpy Kid: Dog Days.
 Alterations made to the books include her talent for both wrestling and playing tennis.
 She snatches any opportunity to assault Greg somehow while engaged in either sport with him.

 She is portrayed in the live-action films by Laine MacNeil.